A healthy lawn is a big green welcome mat for your commercial property.

 This is especially important in the spring, as newly awakened grass needs to deepen its roots in preparation for summer.

-While some landscaping companies mow at a lower height so they don’t need to mow as often, Level Green crews stick to the 3.5 to 4-inch height for the healthiest grass.
+While some landscaping companies mow at a lower height so they don’t need to mow as often, Level Green crews stick to the best mowing height for commercial lawns — 3.5 to 4-inches — for the healthiest grass.
 If you request a lower height, we’ll fill you in on the risks of mowing too low.

 “When you have taller grass, it’s harder for weeds to grow,” Schneider says.
 Taller grass provides shade, and weeds hate shade.
-They need sun to sprout and thrive, so keeping grass taller helps keep your turf weed free.
+They need sun to sprout and thrive, so keeping grass taller discourages weeds from moving in.

 Mowing removes the top growth of your grass, and that’s where photosynthesis — your lawn’s food production — takes place.
 Cut too much off, and the rest of your grass will be hungry.
 Food from the roots will be diverted to feed the hungry blades of grass, making for a weaker, more shallow root system.

-On cold spring mornings, mower tires lose some air pressure, he says, putting the mower blade closer to the ground.
+On cold spring mornings, mower tires lose some air pressure, Schneider says, putting the mower blade closer to the ground.
 That can damage grass if you’re mowing it too short.
+Level Green maintenance experts do routine mower maintenance twice a week to help ensure mowers are correctly adjusted to avoid problems, including scalping.

 Too short is bad.
 Too tall isn’t great, either.
 Think Goldilocks — you want your grass height just right.

-If you wait until the grass is too tall before mowing, Schneider says, you get clumps of dead grass that will smother and kill the grass underneath.
+If you wait until the grass is too tall before mowing, Schneider says, you get clumps of dead grass after mowing that will smother and kill the grass underneath.

 If grass is too tall, Level Green crews will make two passes with the mower, he says, so not too much is taken off in one mowing.